Strada Statale 223 “Siena – Grosseto”,

 Fairways and generally wide and forgiving, the bunker style is easy on the eye and a little subdued – apart from one or two holes like the uphill 9th and downhill 16th where sand dominates on either side of the fairway – and water features only occasionally on a layout that is as well-conditioned as any I have come across recently.

-My favourite holes included the par three 5th, played to an infinity green with a fabulous backdrop of wooded hills in the distance, and the short par four 8th, which veers sharply left at the landing area, across a small stream to a shallow raised green that sits behind a couple of protecting bunkers.
+My favourite holes included the par three 5th, played to an infinity green with a fabulous backdrop of wooded hills in the distance (see first picture), and the short par four 8th, which veers sharply left at the landing area, across a small stream to a shallow raised green that sits behind a couple of protecting bunkers.

 On the back nine, the par five 13th is a real beast, doglegging right around a lake with only a narrow fairway to assist with navigating your ball from tee to green.
 Plotting your way very carefully around the hazard is probably the best strategy here as there’s plenty of sand to also worry about away from the water.